carmen-data/Carmen-s_Portfolio/README.md

 # [Project 1: Virtual Casino Slot Machine]

 This was a personal project that tested my understanding of fundamental and intermediate python concepts.
 The model works by prompting the player to place a bet and choose the amount of lines they wish to bet on.
 There are some underlying conditions to the game that are integrated into the code, such as: a maximum bet for each line ($100) and a range of lines that can be selected (1-3).
 The game is built to progress through a boolean loop to keep the fun going until your bet runs out.

-Give it a try here:
+Disclaimer: This is just for fun.
+There is no actual money exchange involved.
+Happy playing!
+You can find the code here: (https://github.com/carmen-data/SlotMachine/blob/942e7bb143085b9217532de00ba1f4458bdf907b/SlotMachine.py)

 # [Project 2: IBM HR Data Analysis]